Delhi HC grants two weeks to Centre to state stand on criminalising marital rape | Law-Order

 The Delhi High Court on Monday granted two weeks to the Centre to state its stand on petitions seeking criminalisation of marital rape following Solicitor General Tushar Mehta's submission that the government is neither in favour nor against striking down the immunity granted to husbands under the Indian Penal Code.

-Mehta emphasised that a "holistic view" has to be taken on criminalising marital rape which is a sensitive socio-legal issue and a request for deferring further hearing was not unjustifiable.
+Mehta emphasised that a “holistic view” has to be considered on criminalising marital rape which is a sensitive socio-legal issue and a request for deferring further hearing was not unjustifiable.

 He also clarified that the Centre's stand on the petitions was reflected in its last affidavit seeking time to undertake a consultative process for a decision.

-"It is not the central government's stand that it should either go or it should retain," he said.
+“It is not the central government's stand that it (the exception) should either go or it should remain,” he said.

 “I am saying neither...
 The central government's stand is reflected in the last affidavit which we have filed.
 Let it not be said that we are in favour of retaining (or) we are deleting it,” he added.

-A bench headed by Justice Rajiv Shakdher, which is dealing with the petitions seeking to strike down the exception granted to husbands under the Indian rape law, observed that the issue has to be decided either by the court or the legislature, and granted two weeks to the Centre to formulate its stand.
+“We worship women.
+It is possibly the only country where we worship women but while dealing with a sensitive socio-legal statutory provision, a little more holistic view is called for without which is not possible for central government to render assistance,” Mehta submitted.
+A bench headed by Justice Rajiv Shakdher, which is dealing with the petitions seeking to strike down the exception granted to husbands under the Indian rape law, observed that the issue has to be decided either by the court or the legislature and granted two weeks to the Centre to formulate its stand.

-"We will give you two weeks.
+“We will give you two weeks.
 You come back.
-As a court, it does not gel well that we keep the matter pending," remarked the court which listed the case for hearing on February 21.
+As a court, it does not gel with us that we keep the matter pending,” remarked the court which listed the case for hearing on February 21.

-Last week, the Centre had filed an affidavit urging the court to defer hearing on the petitions, stating that criminalising marital rape has very far reaching socio-legal implications in the country and a meaningful consultative process with various stakeholders and state governments is needed.
+“The central government has to take a decision.
+The legislature is the third wing... this is a matter where we want to hear you,” said Justice Shakdher.

+The court was hearing PILs filed by NGOs RIT Foundation, All India Democratic Women's Association, a man and a woman seeking striking down of the exception granted to husbands under the Indian rape law.

 It had stated that the Centre was committed to protecting ''the liberty, dignity, and rights of every woman who is the fundamental foundation and pillar of a civilised society'' and any assistance by the government can be meaningful only after consultative process with the participation of all stakeholders.